 - using business tools like decision trees, early case assessments and Valorem-created tools like “collab-o-storms” for the client’s benefit;

 - providing our Value Adjustment Line to allow clients to change the invoice to reflect the value of the services received;

 - doing detailed After Action Assessments on every matter to identify valuable “lessons learned” for ourselves and our clients.

-The cases I handle at Valorem are very similar to the ones I handled when I was in BigLaw -- commercial litigation in courts and arbitration across the country.
-But now my focus is on results, not the 6 minute intervals I bill the clients.
-I've also had ample opportunity to flex my creativity.
+The cases I handle at Valorem are very similar to the ones I handled when I was in BigLaw -- commercial litigation in federal and state courts and in arbitration across the country.
+But now my focus is on results, not the 6 minute intervals I used to bill the clients.
+I've also had ample opportunity to flex my creativite muscle.
 I created our Second Opinions

 practice and helped launch our AFA consulting